sagecodes/make-a-wildlife-object-detector/README.md

 Different type of labels.

-- Image segementation
+- Image segmentation
 - Object detection
 - Classification

 Some other label options you may see in computer vision
-- Keypoint
+- Key point
 - context

 ![](pictures/labeltypes.png)

-Our case we want to do object detection.
+in our case we want to do object detection.
 The boxes around the objects.

 There are a couple good labeling options